ahmed-alzahrani/shopifyChallenge/README.md

 This particular API was built using GraphQL, which means that we can interact with our data via _Queries_ and _Mutations_.
 Both operations do what their name suggests, either query or mutate the data in some way.

 Below is a brief overview of the different queries and mutations that can be made to the API.
-To read about them in more detail, visit the !!!! documentation section of this README and follow the instructions on how to view the API in _Graphiql_.
+To read about them in more detail, visit the [documentation](#documentation) section of this README and follow the instructions on how to view the API in _Graphiql_.

 ### Queries